dblqr/arch/README.md

 #### Builds

-- If a build fails in CI/CD it should be blocking as a part of required repository checks.
+- If a build fails in CI/CD it should be blocked as a part of required repository checks.
 - Tests should also follow the same pattern.
 - Failed build logs should be triaged for patterns if failures are persistent and prioritized for fixes.

 #### Deployments

 - Github actions pipelines should alert the specific applications alert channel if the release process fails or if a deployment fails.
-- ArgoCD post syncs will alert to specific channels on success of deployments or sync failures.
+- ArgoCD post syncs will alert specific channels on success of deployments or sync failures.
 - If E2E tests fail the applications alert channel should also be alerted.
 - If an ArgoCD Rollout fails, that failure should also alert the requisite channels.